Luxury Vs. Budget: Types Of Body Wash Compared

 Who Should Avoid Certain Body Wash Types

-- Sulfate-containing products: Avoid if you have eczema, very dry skin, or sensitive skin—can strip natural oils
+- Sulfate-containing products: Avoid if you have sensitive skin, eczema, or very dry skin

 - Heavily fragranced products: Avoid if you have fragrance sensitivities or reactive skin

-- Bar soaps: May not suit very dry skin or those prone to irritation from higher pH
+- Bar soaps with high pH: May not suit very dry skin prone to irritation

 - Strong exfoliating washes: Avoid on broken skin, active rashes, or sunburned areas